 On April 5, Barrow showed up, and the trap was sprung.
 Barrow took off like a rocket in his V8-powered sedan, but got stuck in the mud in Commerce.
 A gun battle ensued, and constable Cal Campbell was killed.
 Percy Boyd, Commerce police chief, was taken hostage and later released unharmed.

-This article in the Miami News-Record recalls how a Commerce family witnessed the shooting, and how a young son found bullet casings and silverware with “BP” engraved on them after the fact.
+One Commerce family witnessed the shooting, and a young son found bullet casings and silverware with “BP” engraved on them after the fact.
 Here’s another good source of information, and proof that tripod.com sites still survive.

 On May 23, 1934, the law caught up with Bonnie and Clyde in Louisiana.
 Thus ended the lives of two cold-blooded killers who had somehow become cult heroes.